ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Versa_Networks_SD-WAN.md

   the default port `9182`, add a port part to the URL (e.g., `https://server:4443/`).
 - [**Slug**](index.md#slug-and-comment)

 Optionally, you may enable **Allow API+CLI combined discovery**, which allows the retrieval of data partially using API calls and partially using CLI commands.
+When combined discovery is enabled **routing table** is downloaded via cli. **Configuration management** is available only when combined discovery is enabled.

 !!! note